Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/output.rst

 **Strand** Strand of the TSS in that genome.

-**Locus tag** The locus tag of the gene to which the classi cation relates.
+**Locus tag** The locus tag of the gene to which the classification relates.

 **Product** The product description of this gene.